Tolay Lake Regional Park Master Plan

-The Tolay Lake Regional Park Master Plan is being prepared to provide a spectrum of outdoor recreation and environmental education benefits to Sonoma County residents and other visitors, and to protect sensitive habitats and cultural resources.
+The Tolay Lake Regional Park Master Plan is being prepared to provide a spectrum of outdoor recreation and environmental education opportunities and to protect sensitive habitats and cultural resources.

-- Discovery - conducting surveys and community workshop to solicit stakeholder and community input regarding desired future activities in the park.
+- Discovery - Conduct surveys and community workshop to solicit stakeholder and community input on future activities in the park.
 Discovery was completed July 2013.

-- Plan Development – park uses will be evaluated on the basis of consistency with existing Regional Parks policies, impacts on health and safety, and consistency with federal, state and local environmental laws.
-Public workshops are conducted to solicit feedback on alternative conceptual plans and the final draft Master Plan.
-Plan Development is scheduled to be completed early 2015
+- Plan Development - Evaluate park uses for consistency with existing Regional Parks policies, impacts on health and safety, and federal, state and local environmental laws.
+Conduct public workshops to solicit feedback on alternative conceptual plans and a final draft Master Plan.
+Plan Development is scheduled for completion in spring 2015.

-- Environmental Impact Report (EIR) - a more detailed evaluation of the plan will occur during this process.
-For example potential impacts of the Master Plan will be evaluated on: air quality, biological resources, cultural resources, soils, and traffic and circulation.
-The EIR will also identify all the necessary steps required to implement actions in the Master Plan, such as obtaining environmental permits and public access easements.
-The EIR process will begin upon completion of the Master Plan, and is scheduled for Spring 2015.
+- Environmental Impact Report (EIR) - Conduct detailed analysis of the Master Plan's potential impacts on the environment.
+For example, the Master Plan will be evaluated for potential effects on air quality, biological resources, cultural resources, soils, and traffic and circulation.
+The EIR will also identify all steps required to implement the actions in the Master Plan, steps such as obtaining environmental permits and public access easements.
+Upon completion of the master plan, the EIR process will begin in the summer of 2015.

-Public input from Workshop #2, in January, has been compiled and has resulted in a final working draft layout for Tolay Lake Regional Park.
-The layout of the northern park core (the portion of the Park accessible from Cannon Lane) is being evaluated for cost effectiveness, facility size determinations, and compliance with the State Historic Preservation Office.
-Site reconnaissance and mapping of trails, throughout the entire Park is nearly complete and alignments are being evaluated for interesting user experiences, avoidance of sensitive resources, and minimizing costly infrastructure.
+Public Workshop #3 was held on April 22, 2015.
+Public input was compiled and resulted in a final working draft layout for Tolay Lake Regional Park.
+The layout of the northern park core - the portion of the park accessible from Cannon Lane - is being evaluated for cost effectiveness, facility size determinations, and compliance with the State Historic Preservation Office.
+Site reconnaissance and mapping of trails throughout the park is complete, and trail alignments are being evaluated for interesting user experiences, avoidance of sensitive resources, and minimizing costly infrastructure.

-Additional well testing will commence in October.
-First attempts to locate a reliable water source for park users and future developments were unsuccessful.
-Additional funding has been made available for further testing and well development, and we hope to have a reliable water source by year’s end.
+Attempts to find a reliable water source for park visitors and developments have been unsuccessful.
+Additional funding was secured for well testing and development, and we hope to have a water source identified by summer 2015.

-A Preliminary Wastewater System Plan was completed in July and is in the process of being reviewed.
-The plan includes three alternative designs; all designed as biological treatment systems.
-Each alternative system is design to produce highly treated wastewater that can be filtered, disinfected and reused for pasture irrigation, or landscape irrigation for restoration projects in the Park.
+A preliminary wastewater system plan for the park was completed in July 2014.
+The plan includes three alternative designs, all designed as biological treatment systems.
+Each alternative is design to produce highly treated wastewater that can be filtered, disinfected and reused for park irrigation.

-The Interpretive Plan Draft is also being refined and near completion.
-Interpreting the Park and providing easily accessible information to Park users is of vital importance to fully appreciate all that is Tolay.
-The land and lake have a unique prehistoric, historical, ecological, and geological story to tell, that in part may only be understood through interpretation.
+A draft interpretive plan is also being refined and is near completion.
+Interpreting the park and providing easily accessible information to visitors is of vital importance.
+The parkland and lake have unique prehistoric, historic, ecological, and geological stories to tell.

 Sonoma County Regional Parks Department has initiated a master planning process for Tolay Lake Regional Park.
 The Master Plan will identify appropriate uses, actions to protect natural and cultural resources, and to ways to maintain the Park’s agricultural heritage.
 The Federated Indians of Graton Rancheria and Sonoma Land Trust are critical partners in the master planning process.
 There will be many opportunities for public input throughout the master planning process.